 The results of the experiments coincide with actual events observed in the wild – silversword plants at lower elevations are currently dying out more rapidly compared to higher-elevation plants.

-The processes that take place in the plants are attracting a lot of interest from scientists.
+The processes in the plants are attracting a lot of interest from scientists.
 In the changing environment, when the quality of the soil worsens and drought, as well as infections, are becoming significant threats for agriculture, it is crucial to understand the plant world better and develop a strategy to protect both our crops and the diversity of the wild plants of the world.

 The papers published in 2019 do their best to answer pertinent questions – how plants protect themselves from toxic substances and parasites?
 How likely are they to survive in stressful environments?
 How do they achieve complex adaptations to unusual conditions?